act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Inapplicable Example 3

-This link is the only content in the inline block of content it belongs to.
+This link is the only text rendered in its line.

 ```html
 <p><a href="http://w3.org/WAI">WAI webpage</a></p>